Cold Water Vs Warm Water: Which One Should I Drink?

 What are the Benefits of Drinking Cold Water?

-2. Calorie Burning: Some studies suggest that drinking cold water may slightly increase the body’s calorie expenditure, as it requires energy to warm the water to body temperature.
+• Calorie Burning: Research indicates that drinking cool water might boost the body’s ability to burn calories a bit, as it needs energy to heat the water to match body temperature.

 Drinking Cold Water Disadvantages: